Anne-Marie Durand-Wever: Life

 Anne-Marie Wever's father, Walther Wever, was a diplomat and her childhood was correspondingly peripatetic.
 She was born in Paris and grew up successively in Bulgaria, Romania, Brazil and the United States.
 She had a younger sister and a brother who died in infancy.
 Her mother, born Anne-Marie von Harbou, is also known to have suffered two late-stage miscarriages.
 Anne-Marie Wever later recalled of her childhood that most of her early memories involved not her mother but her father, because of her mother's poor health.

-Until she was 10 she was "home-schooled".
+Until she was ten, she was "home-schooled".
 She attended school in Chicago, completing her studies at the University School for Girls in 1907 before moving on to study Chemistry.
 She received a Bachelor of Science degree from the University of Chicago in 1910.
-Between 1910 and 1915 she studied medicine at Marburg, Straßburg and Munich, passing her state exams on 30 May 1915 and receiving her medical doctorate in 1917, ten days before the birth of her first child.
-She then worked as an assistant doctor at the Munich University Women's Clinic (and elsewhere), specialising in gynaecology.
+Between 1910 and 1915, she studied medicine at Marburg University, the University of Strasbourg and the Ludwig-Maximilians-Universität München (LMU), passing her state exams on 30 May 1915 and receiving her medical doctorate in 1917, ten days before the birth of her first child.
+She then worked as an assistant doctor at LMU's Women's Clinic (and elsewhere), specialising in gynaecology.

-On 30 December 1916 Anne-Marie Wever married Wilhelm Durand, an architect.
+On 30 December 1916, Anne-Marie Wever married Wilhelm Durand, an architect.
 Their children, Ernst-August and Anne-Marie, were born in Munich, respectively in 1917 and 1924.
 A rumour exists that Durand-Wever suffered hearing difficulties following the birth of her first child, and that her hearing was liable to be further damaged through further pregnancies, which gave her a personal interest in pregnancy prevention.

-Throughout the 1920s Durand-Wever was active in women's organisations.
-In Munich she had already founded, and during the First World War chaired, the regional grouping of Women Doctors Associations ("Landesgruppe Bayern des deutschen Ärztinnenbundes").
-In 1927 she set up her own medical practice in Berlin-Schöneberg.
+Throughout the 1920s, Durand-Wever was active in women's organisations.
+In Munich, she had already founded, and during the First World War chaired, the regional grouping of Women Doctors Associations ("Landesgruppe Bayern des deutschen Ärztinnenbundes").
+In 1927, she set up her own medical practice in Berlin-Schöneberg.
 That same year she opened a "Confidential Centre for engaged and married people" ("Vertrauenstelle für Verlobte und Eheleute") and became increasingly prominent as an advocate of improved sex education for girls.
 The context was one in which each year, during the 1920s and 1930s, approximately 10,000 women were dying in Germany as a result of illegal abortions.
 Towards the end of the 1920s she formed a friendship with Margaret Sanger, a "founder of the birth control movement" in the United States.
 During this time she was also collaborating with the feminist journalist Ilse Reicke on "Mutter- und Kinderland", a magazine targeting mothers.
 In 1930 she was one of 356 doctors who signed a submission to the sentencing committee of the Reichstag calling for a reform of §218 (the abortion section) of the criminal code.